skip to main content

 Pathway Options

-After completion of junior level academy courses students have the option of enrolling in one of three pathways:
+After completion of junior level academy courses students have the option of enrolling in one of four pathways:

 Certified Clinical Medical Assistant (CCMA)

 Prepares students to function as a nursing assistant in a variety of health care settings.
 This program has been approved by the Maryland Board of Nursing (MBON) and provides training in life span development, vital signs, basic patient care skills, disease processes, and communication skills.
-All coursework and clinical hours must be successfully completed to receive a Howard County Community College Certificate of Completion (Please note this is a non-credit certificate from HCC.)
-Upon successful completion of the theory and clinical coursework, students are eligible to register as a Certified Nursing Assistant (CNA) with the Maryland Board of Nursing.
-The knowledge and competencies learned in this pathway are valuable in pursuing any health care career.
+After completing the CNA certification, students will learn Patient Care Technician skills for higher level technical skills needed in a hospital setting.

-Upon completion of course work with a grade of 70% or better and clinical experiences, students can receive a Certified Nursing Assistant (CNA) certification and be eligible to register with the Maryland Board of Nursing.
-Students seeking GNA certification are eligible to take the Sate Geriatric Examination for an additional fee at an approved testing location to become a CNA with a specialty in geriatrics (GNA).
+Upon completion of course work with a grade of 70% or better and clinical experiences, students can earn a Certified Nursing Assistant (CNA) certification and be eligible to register with the Maryland Board of Nursing.

 Note: Incoming CNA students and a parent/guardian will need to attend a mandatory information session in the spring of junior year.